Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 Whether you are looking to reconnect, support Power of the Pen's mission, or learn about the impact of giving, you have come to the right place!
 Thank you for making Power of the Pen stronger and continuing to support creative writing in Ohio's youth!

-Wyoming Middle School alum Jasmine Warga won a 2020 Newbery Honor for her third novel, Other Words from Home, about a young girl who must move from Syria to Cincinnati, Ohio.
-Amazon says the book is perfect for fans of our 2019 state tournament guest author Jason Reynolds, as well as Aisha Saeed.
+Award-Winning Author: Wyoming Middle School alum Jasmine Warga won a 2020 Newbery Honor for her third novel, Other Words for Home, about a young girl who must move from Syria to Cincinnati, Ohio.
+Jasmine is also the author of My Heart and Other Black Holes and Here We Are Now.
+The Shape of Thunder is coming out in spring 2021.

 Connect With Power of the Pen